bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 The sum of those values will always be even and all participants know because the sum of the value is even that no one at the table paid so likely an NSA member paid.
 But if you are the payer in this case we'll look at Orange.
 Orange did pay for the bill.
-Orange is going to flip the bid.
+Orange is going to flip the bit.
 Originally, orange was supposed to declare a zero, but now orange is declaring a one.
 And so the sum is an odd number.
 If the sum is odd, then it means that it was one of the individuals at the table that was in fact the payer, and that's good.